BenniDeJagere/personal-site/content/blog/flutter-easy-localization.md

 In the `isSupported` method you can define which locales your app should support (English, Dutch and French in this example).

 The `shouldReload` method always returns `false` in this case.
-It defines if all the app's widgets should be reloaded when the `load` method is completed.
+It defines whether or not all the app's widgets should be reloaded when the `load` method is completed.

 Next, add the `LocalizationsDelegate` to the app class as arguments and define the locales that our app supports: